danielmartin0/factorio-PlanetsLib-Tiers/README.md

 This mod is separate to PlanetsLib so that players can choose to update PlanetsLib without changing the tiers of planets on their save.

+## Documentation

-See [here](https://github.com/danielmartin0/factorio-PlanetsLib-Tiers/blob/main/tiers.lua) for the built-in tier list.
-Players are encouraged to submit edits to keep this list up-to-date.
+The built-in tier list is [defined here](https://github.com/danielmartin0/factorio-PlanetsLib-Tiers/blob/main/tiers.lua), though other mods are able to overwrite these values.
+Players are encouraged to submit edits to keep the built-in list up-to-date.

+You can access the tier values of a planet or space location with `local tier = data.raw["mod-data"]["PlanetsLib-tierlist"].data[type][name] or data.raw["mod-data"]["PlanetsLib-tierlist"].data.default`.